nastya236/nastya.github.io/content/authors/admin/_index.md

 ---
 # Display name
-title: Alice Bighetti 吳恩達
+title: Anastasiia Filippova

 # Full name (for SEO)
-first_name: Alice
+first_name: Anastasiia
-last_name: Bighetti
+last_name: Filippova

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Professor of Artificial Intelligence
+role: Master student, Artificial Intelligence and Natural Science

 # Organizations/Affiliations to show in About widget
 organizations: